coderefinery/manuals/obs.rst

 File → Settings → Output
     Here, you configure streaming/recording output parameters.

+    If you use **Simple**, you pretty much can't go wrong.
+If you are mainly screensharing and don't have much action video, you can make the bitrate much lower, for example 2500 Kbps.
+The slower "encoder preset" is, the more CPU power that will be spent to get that quality, so the less space it will use.
+The better your CPU is, the slower you can make it; "fast" to "slow" are reasonable.

+    If you use **advanced** you have more options:

-    Streaming: 2500 Kbps, other options don't matter so much, defaults should be fine.
+    Streaming: Rate control=CBR, 2500 Kbps, other options don't matter so much, defaults should be fine.
+You can search for recommendations online, but realize that most others stream high-action games so their settings are much higher than you need.

     Recording: Recording format, mp4 (mkv would be better, but we need to check that it can be uploaded to common sites).
 Encoder=x264, Rate control=CRF, CRF=22, Keyframe interval=auto, CPU
     preset=medium (or slower, for better CPUs)
     (slower=use more CPU to do better
     encoding, either higher quality or lower bitrate.
 Veryfast--Slow